LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Rich messaging/structured-content-for-messaging-user-guide.md

 * Expose a catalog of products to consumers so they can explore different colors, sizes, and styles of a product.
 They can book and order it right from the catalog card.
 * Enablement to build solutions on top of structured content - Build custom solutions such as pre-chat or post-conversation surveys based on a collection of cards.

-Structured content is available on our mobile-app messaging, web messaging and supported web messaging connectors.
+Structured content is available on our mobile-app messaging, Web Messaging and supported Web Messaging connectors.
 It is also available for web chat - for further information on configuring structured content for chat, please refer to the [documentation](messaging-channels-rich-messaging-structured-content-for-chat-user-guide.html).

 ## Capability highlights